KarelZe/yown/README.md

 - [x] Implement (advanced) sorting
 - [x] Add NFC functionality
 - [x] Refactor DB calls to Asynchronous Task
-- [ ] Code review
 - [x] Add how to Activity using web view and custom HTML
 - [x] Better user feedback on NFC
 - [x] Enhance Settings Activity with debug console
 - [x] Enhance Settings Activity with reset all functionality
-- [x] Use Travis and GitHub releases for deploying
+- [x] Use Travis and GitHub releases for automated deploying
+- [ ] Code review
 ## Contact
 Feel free to send me a  [mail](mailto:1705042@abertay.ac.uk)